karthikvenkat17/sapautoscaling/README.md

 ## SAP telemetry collection

-SAP telemetry collection architecture is as shown below
+SAP telemetry collection architecture is as shown below.
+Here we ingest the SAP performance metrics data from /SDF/MON_HEADER (or /SDF/SMON_HEADER depending on what is scheduled) using Logic App into a custom log table in log analytics workspace.

 ![sap telemetry](images/sap_telemetry.png)